 Careers in the 21st century increasingly place a premium on the ability to collect, process, analyze, and interpret large-scale data on human attributes, preferences, attitudes, and behaviors and complex systems of human interactions.
 Such skills have concrete application and relevance to a wide variety of careers, including market research, program evaluation, policy work, advanced study in the social sciences, and financial analysis.
-The McKinsey Global Institute, a management consulting group, estimates that by 2018, the US may face a 50-60% gap between the need for individuals who can analyze complex data and the supply of those with the training and skills to do so.
+In its latest assessment of labor market trends, the U.S. Bureau of Labor and Statistics expects the number of market research analysts to grow by 19% and data scientists by 36% during the decade of 2021-2031.
+These rates far outpace average growth in other professions ensuring great employment opportunities for MSDA graduates.
 The demand for data analysts requires professionals that are not only technically skilled, but also thoughtful about how best to use and interpret data.

-The master’s (Sc.M.) program in Social Analysis and Research (MSAR) in the Sociology Department of Brown University trains students in advanced techniques for data collection and analysis.
+The master’s (Sc.M.) program in Social Data Analytics in the Department of Sociology at Brown University trains students in advanced techniques for data collection and analysis.
 The hallmarks of the program are focused methodological training in both quantitative and qualitative methods of data collection and analysis, with cores in spatial analysis and market research, classroom instruction by active and internationally renowned researchers, and individualized supervision of applied, hands-on data analytic research on a faculty project or with an off-campus organization.

 Through this program, students will develop the pragmatic and logical skills that will prepare them for a career in social research, whether basic research (such as found in academia or research institutions) or applied (such as found in policy and market research).
 Students will put these newly developed skills to work, as they apply the techniques they learn to the analysis of actual data from the social sciences.

 While this degree is based in the Sociology Department, its value extends across disciplines.
-Many of the MSAR faculty are associates of the Population Studies and Training Center (PSTC) at Brown, an interdisciplinary social science research and graduate training center.
-The Spatial Analysis courses in this program are taught by experts affiliated with the Spatial Structures in the Social Sciences (S4) Initiative; and several of the courses in market research are taught by staff affiliated with the undergraduate program in Business, Entrepreneurship and Organizations (BEO).
+Many of the master's program faculty are associates of the Population Studies and Training Center (PSTC) at Brown, an interdisciplinary social science research and graduate training center.
+The Spatial Analysis courses in this program are taught by experts affiliated with the Spatial Structures in the Social Sciences (S4) Initiative.

-The master’s program in Social Analysis and Research (MSAR) is a terminal degree program designed to be completed within one year.
-The program requires eight courses including an intensive Research Internship that is attached to a faculty Directed Research Practicum.
-Those students who enter the program as fifth-year Master’s students are allowed to use up to two undergraduate courses to count towards the eight credit requirements if the courses are among the required or elective courses for the program.
-All entering students are required to have (1) a one-semester introductory statistics course (SOC 1100 Introductory Statistics for Social Research or an equivalent), (2) a more advanced course in statistics or a course in college calculus (MATH 0050 and 0060, or MATH 0090 or above), and (3) a one-semester course in research methods (SOC 1020 or SOC 1050 or an equivalent).
+The master’s program in Social Data Analytics is a terminal degree program designed to be completed in two semesters.
+The program requires eight courses including an optional intensive Research Internship that is attached to a faculty Directed Research Practicum.
+Brown undergraduates who enter the program as fifth-year Master’s students are allowed to use up to two undergraduate courses to count towards the eight credit requirements if the courses are among the required or elective courses for the program.
+All entering students are required to have (1) a one-semester introductory statistics course (SOC 1100 Introductory Statistics for Social Research or an equivalent), (2) a more advanced course in statistics or a course in college calculus (MATH 0050 and 0060, or MATH 0090 or an equivalent), and (3) a one-semester course in research methods (SOC 1020 Methods of Social Research or an equivalent).

-The Sc.M. degree in Social Analysis and Research consists of a total of 8 courses:
+The Sc.M. degree in Social Data Analytics consists of a total of 8 courses:

 - Multivariate Statistical Methods I (SOC 2010)